-Hurricanes are rated by category; 1 through 5 depending on the documented wind speed.
-Widespread damage begins when a hurricane reaches the upper limit of a Category 2, around 110 mph.
+Widespread damage begins when a hurricane reaches around 110 mph.
 At this speed, the wind is sufficient enough to literally suck the roof cover from all or part of the building.
 In addition, high winds have the ability to turn most windblown debris into missiles, thereby breaking windows and doors.
 These openings then allow more wind to enter the building which creates additional upward forces on the roof.
 If a roof hasn’t been sucked off the building from the primary forces, once there are openings in the building, these secondary forces are sure to help blow the roof off the building.
 Once the roof is all or partially removed, and additional secondary holes have been punched in a building, the interior and contents are much more likely to be damaged or destroyed by rain that typically accompanies a hurricane.

 Pre-Hurricane Preventive Measures